Therapy for Identity, Confidence, and Self-Worth

 Whether through teasing, criticism, or silence, you got the message that your authentic self didn’t quite fit.
 You started shrinking, pleasing, or striving just to belong.

-• Now, you overthink your place in relationships—afraid of being too loud, too needy, or not interesting enough.
+• Now, you overthink your place in relationships and are afraid of being too loud, too needy, or not interesting enough.
 You wonder if you’re okay as you are.

 How Therapy Helps You Reconnect the Parts of Yourself